FZhao-chd/amlnn-model-playground/README.md

 # Introduction

-​		**amlnn-model-playground** is developed based on the **amlnn toolkit**, completing **model conversion** and **deployment** to implement a **model zoo** for mainstream and commonly used algorithms.
-The demo package provides complete model conversion scripts, as well as a complete workflow for using the **Python API**, **OpenAI API**, and **C API** to perform inference and run the converted model.
+​		**amlnn-model-playground** Is developed based on the **amlnn toolkit**, by completing the  **model conversion** and **deployment** steps we have crated a ready to go **model zoo** for commonly used models.
+The demo package provides complete model conversion scripts, as well as a complete workflow for using the **Python API**, **OpenAI API**, and **C API** to perform run the converted model.

-**Objective:** To help users quickly get started and deploy algorithm models on the Amlogic NPU platform.
-The rich algorithm library in the model zoo can better guide customers in the deployment of AI products.
+**Objective:** To help users get started and deploy models on the Amlogic NPU platform.
+The rich algorithm library in the model zoo can guide customers through test, benchmarking, proof of concept and deployment of edge AI based products.

 ## Dependencies

-- The model conversion functionality in **amlnn-model-playground** currently relies on the model conversion tool `adla-toolkit-binary-x.x.x.x` provided by Amlogic, which is already provided to all customers using this project by default.
-The next version will be publicly released via GitHub Release, with a planned official release in Q1 2026.
+- The model conversion functionality in **amlnn-model-playground** currently relies on the model conversion tool `adla-toolkit-binary-x.x.x.x` provided by Amlogic, please contact your sales representivie for access in the short term.
 - **Android compilation** depends on the NDK toolchain.
 Currently, version r25c is recommended.
 Download link: https://github.com/android/ndk/wiki/Unsupported-Downloads
 - **Linux compilation** toolchain dependency: **gcc-arm-10.3-2021.07-x86_64-arm-none-linux-gnueabihf**, download link: https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-a/downloads/